ACDiT: Interpolating Autoregressive Conditional Modeling and Diffusion Transformer: Experiments

-\textbf{Ablation Study.} We ablate the effectiveness of ROPE-ND positional embedding on image generation with patch size as 2.
-As shown in Fig~\ref{fig:ablation}, adding ROPE-ND results in consistent improvements in FID score.
+\textbf{ROPE-ND.} We ablate the effectiveness of ROPE-ND on image generation.
+As shown in Fig~\ref{fig:ablation}, both removing ROPE-ND and replacing RoPE-ND with standard 1D-RoPE consistently degrade FID.

+\textbf{Effect of clean-past conditioning.} We further ablate the effect of clean-past conditioning by replacing clean context latents with noisy ones when modeling autoregressive conditionals.
+As shown in Fig.~\ref{fig:ablation}, removing clean-past conditioning leads to consistently worse generation quality.
+Beyond generation, using clean latents also provides benefits for representation learning, as evidenced by the improved downstream classification performance discussed in Table~\ref{tab:classify}.
+These results indicate that clean-past conditioning is beneficial for both autoregressive generation and learning informative visual representations.

-\textbf{Training dynamics of WSD scheduler.} Unlike the constant learning rate used in DiT, we utilize the WSD learning rate scheduler~\cite{minicpm}.
-WSD scheduler maintains a constant learning rate as the main stage of training, while one can diverge from the main branch at any time, potentially based on the compute budget, with a rapidly decaying learning rate.
+\textbf{Training dynamics of WSD scheduler.} We utilize the WSD learning rate scheduler~\citep{minicpm}.
+WSD scheduler uses a constant learning rate during main training, while allowing divergence at any point with a rapidly decaying learning rate based on compute budget.
 As Fig.~\ref{fig:wsd} shows, the FID remains almost converged during the constant learning rate state, while sharply dropping after the learning decays, similar to the loss curve when using the WSD scheduler in LLM training.
 To the best of our knowledge, we are the first to validate the effectiveness of the WSD scheduler in visual generation.